Prenatal Care Guide: Essential Tips for a Healthy Pregnancy and Baby

 A pink circle with a black and orange stethoscope.

-Approximately 500 women die yearly from pregnancy-related complications.
+In 2024, 649 women died of maternal causes in the United States.
 This number could possibly be much higher when accounting for deaths that are not identified as being caused by pregnancy.
 Many of the conditions that cause infant mortality, including low birth weight and congenital anomalies, can be reduced or prevented with good prenatal care.
 Below are suggested prenatal care practices that give the parent and child a stronger likelihood of good health before, during, and after birth:

 • Find a health care provider that you trust.
-If you are looking for a new provider, call the number on the back of your insurance card, visit a local free clinic, or ask people in your community for recommendations.
+If you’re looking for a new provider, call the number on the back of your insurance card, visit a local free clinic, or ask people in your community for recommendations.

-• Make an appointment while you are planning to get pregnant or as soon as you know that you are pregnant.
+• Make an appointment while you’re planning to get pregnant or as soon as you know that you’re pregnant.

 • Be honest with your health care provider.
-Your provider will be able to offer the best advice if they have a complete picture of your medical history, any medications you are taking, and any concerns or symptoms you may have.
+Your provider will be able to offer the best advice if they have a complete picture of your medical history, any medications you’re taking, and any concerns or symptoms you may have.

-• Take a prenatal vitamin.
+• Take prenatal vitamins.
 The folic acid found in prenatal vitamins is important to prevent major birth defects of the brain and spine.

 • Eat healthy, nutritious food.
 This will promote fetal development, give you more energy, and help keep your immune system strong.
 Note that there are some types of fish and unpasteurized dairy products that doctors recommend you avoid during pregnancy.